The Break Down

 After a very few seconds of bewilderment and confusion, in which nothing but the plunging of horses, and breaking of glass could be made out, Mr. Pickwick felt himself violently pulled out from among the ruins of the chaise; and as soon as he had gained his feet, extricated his head from the skirts of his greatcoat, which materially impeded the usefulness of his spectacles, the full disaster of the case met his view.

 Old Mr. Wardle without a hat, and his clothes torn in several places, stood by his side, and the fragments of the chaise lay scattered at their feet.
 The post-boys, who had succeeded in cutting the traces, were standing, disfigured with mud and disordered by hard riding, by the horses' heads.
 About a hundred yards in advance was the other chaise, which had pulled up on hearing the crash.
 The postillions, each with a broad grin convulsing his countenance, were viewing the adverse party from their saddles, and Mr. Jingle was contemplating the wreck from the coach window, with evident satisfaction.
-The day was just breaking, and the whole scene was rendered perfectly visible by the grey light of the morning. [chapter 9]
+The day was just breaking, and the whole scene was rendered perfectly visible by the grey light of the morning.
+[Chapter 9, "A Discovery and a Chase," VI, 73-4]

-Michael Steig, the most appreciative critic of Phiz's early work, notes that the twenty-year-old graphic artist quickly departed from the strictly comic and rather awkward figure that veteran illustrator Robert Seymour bequeathed him and began to develop Pickwick as a protagonist, plucky and resilient in the face of adversity:
+Michael Steig, the most appreciative critic of Phiz's early work, notes that the twenty-year-old graphic artist quickly departed from the strictly comic and rather awkward figure that veteran illustrator Robert Seymour had bequeathed him and began to develop Pickwick not just as a figure of fun (as he was intended to be in Seymour's plates) but as a sympathetic protagonist, plucky and resilient in the face of adversity:

 Cohen, Jane Rabb.
 Charles Dickens and His Original Illustrators.
 Columbus: Ohio State U. P., 1980.